-August’s highlights included Bielke & Yang’s continued work with coffee roaster and subscription service Talor&Jørgen and Akin’s packaging for Ki Sunscreen.
-BP&O also took a look back at Blok’s work on Rain, Gravity, Heat, Cold, a book that functioned as the strategic foundation for their brand identity design for architects Superkül.
-There were, however, five projects that stood out, and have made it into BP&O’s Best Of Series.
-These typically balance a strong singular concept, or an appropriate confluence of ideas, with a compelling stylistic character and clear communicative intention that appropriately plays with form, colour, type and layout, as well as material, texture, image and print finish.
+August’s highlights included Paul Belford Ltd’s logo for New Chapter, Studio South’s graphic identity work for The Conference Company and Akin’s packaging for Skinsmiths.
+There were, however, five projects that stood out and have made it into BP&O’s Best Of Series.
+Between them these typically balance a strong singular concept or an appropriate confluence of ideas with a compelling visual character and clear communicative intention that appropriately play with form, colour, type and layout, as well as material, texture, image and print finish.

 Throughout the month BP&O also continued to expand on its collections series as another way to jump through to older posts on the site.
-New additions to this were Books and Illustration.
-Updated projects in August included Studio Dumbar’s work for Mauritshuis.
+This included Time, Structural Design and Best Awards Finalists 2018.